publiccodenet/about/organization/privacy.md

 As a contact for a piece of work, we may contact you where a work matter requires your input.
 Once you leave the role, we will update or delete the information we hold about you.
 This will take place at least once a year.

-We keep staff data for up to seven years, as required by Dutch law.
+We keep staff data for [as long as is required by Dutch law](https://www.tuxx.nl/bewaartermijnen/documenten/#Algemene%20bedrijfsmatige%20documenten) (but no longer than 10 years).

 ## Your rights